ZhummCrow/DeltaCata/Data_collection/README.md

 # DeltaCata-DB
-We collected *k*~cat~ and *K*~m~ entries from BRENDA and SABIO-RK.
+We collected *k*<sub>cat</sub> and *K*<sub>m</sub> entries from BRENDA and SABIO-RK.
 Then, the Llama language model and regular expressions were applied to extract experimental conditions (pH, temperature and buffer) from unstructured texts, followed by careful manual review to ensure accuracy.
 A mutation effect entry was constructed by pairing wild-type and mutant kinetic parameters from the same enzymatic reaction conducted under identical experimental conditions.
 <img src="./DeltaCata_DB.svg">

 ## Requirements